girip11/scala_learning/lang_docs/1_scala_beginner_udemy/2_oo_basics/9_exceptions.md

 * Exception - something wrong with the program ex: `NullPointerException`
 * Error - Outside the program like `StackOverflowError`

+* No checked exceptions (exceptions checked at compile time) in scala.
+We don't need to declare that a function or method will throw a certain exception.

+* `throw` expression returns `Nothing`

 ## Raising/throwing exceptions

 * `throw new Exception` - this expression returns `Nothing`